MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 Version 20 introduces a new report rendering model.
 Previously, report rendering was done by the application.
 Now, by default, report rendering is done by the platform.
 In support of this new model, various changes have been made, including:

 - An updated Microsoft Word report rendering engine
-- A new custom report render. <!--For more information, see [Developing a Custom Report Render](devenv-report-custom-render.md)-->
+- A new custom report render <!--For more information, see [Developing a Custom Report Render](devenv-report-custom-render.md)-->
 - Improved layout management using extension layouts <!-- what does this mean, multilayouts?-->
-- New platform-supported layouts and selection tables <!-- what does this mean -->
+- New platform-supported layouts and layout selection tables <!-- what does this mean -->

     <!--Excel and  table 2000000234 "Report Layout List"-->
-- New and obsoleted application events in codeunit **44 ReportManagement**.
+- New and obsoleted application events in codeunit **44 ReportManagement**

 ### New and obsoleted events